aretext/aretext/client-server-design.md

 -	proxying terminal input/output to the server, using the tty delegation mechanism described below.
 -	(optionally) starting and daemonizing server process.

-To avoid conflict between different user accounts, the UDS path will be `$XDG_RUNTIME_DIR/aretext.socket`, with fallback to `/var/run/aretext.socket` for execution within an OCI container.
+To avoid conflict between different user accounts, the UDS path will be `$XDG_RUNTIME_DIR/aretext.socket`.
+Heuristics may be used to find an appropriate fallback if `XDG_RUNTIME_DIR` is not configured.

 Client TTY Delegation
 ---------------------